zingale/phy504/docs/source/shell-setup.rst

    mv .gitconfig MySBFiles/dotfiles/

-Note: you might get a warning that it cannot preserve access times -- that is okay.
+Note: you might get a warning that it cannot preserve access times---that is okay.

 To test this, open up a new terminal and do